 Remain Open To Proposed Arrangements And Working Conditions

 Negotiations must always be cordial: do not enter into a power struggle.
 Without giving up your personal interests and the salary you deserve, still remain open to a salary proposal that you do not consider high enough.
-Sometimes, other arrangements and benefits in kind can be offered such as the possibility of making telecommute, manage your time and your work time, get a company car, or training.
+Sometimes, other arrangements and benefits in kind can be offered such as the possibility of making telecommuting, managing your time and your work time, getting a company car, or training.
 If the proposed salary does not suit you, you also have the right to make a counter-proposal more in line with your expectations.

 If you are negotiating with other companies, let it be known: it can change the situation and tip the scales in your favor.